Man Utd need to sign Kane and Sancho, says club legend Ferdinand | Goal.com

 After failing to get a start at Manchester City, Sancho left for Dortmund in 2017 and has become one of the hottest talents in world football - scoring 31 goals and getting 42 assists in only 90 appearances for the Bundesliga club.

-Ferdinand is adamant that Man Utd and Sancho are a perfect match together and he feels the youngster has the potential to become of the superstar's of the game.
+Ferdinand is adamant that United and Sancho are a perfect match together, and he feels the youngster has the potential to become of the superstars of the game.

 "I want Jadon to go to a team where he will play, improve and get trophies.
 He’s been linked with United, Chelsea, PSG but I think United is the place for him to go because I’m biased.